Luigi Trillo: Alaska (Cone's assistant)

-While at Adamson, he was also offered by coach Tim Cone, who was then his neighbor, to be his assistant coach At Alaska, which he accepted.
+While at Adamson, he was also offered by coach Tim Cone, who was then his neighbor, to be his assistant coach at Alaska, which he accepted.
 He juggled learning about coaching through the UAAP and with the Alaska franchise.
 He helped his team to steer 4 championships for the team.

 Cebuana Lhullier

 After his stint with Adamson, he became head coach of the Cebuana Lhuillier Gems of the PBL in 2006, and of the PBA D-League in 2011.

 Alaska

 In 2012, he left Cebuana and took over the coaching duties of Alaska, replacing Joel Banal.
 The Elasto Painters spoiled his debut in a score of 107–100 but the Aces recovered and won 104–84 on their game vs. Barako Bull Energy.

 During the 2012–13 season (Trillo's first full season), he quite made an impression around the league by battling the eventual champions Talk N' Text Tropang Texters to six games during the 2012–13 PBA Philippine Cup semis.
-In the 2013 PBA Commissioner's Cup, he helped the Aces win its 14th championship in franchise history, the first in the post-Tim Cone era.
+In the 2013 PBA Commissioner's Cup, he helped the Aces win its 14th and final championship in franchise history, the first in the post-Tim Cone era.
 His team also came within a game of ousting the eventual champion San Mig Coffee Mixers in the quarterfinals of the 2013 PBA Governors Cup.
 Because of his achievements, he was awarded as the 2012–13 PBA Coach of the Year by the PBA Press Corps.

+But two games into the 2014 PBA Governors' Cup, he stepped down as head coach of Alaska.